10 Tips for menstrual cup beginners

-Insertion of a menstrual cup requires that you relax your pelvic muscles.
+To insert a menstrual cup successfully, you need to relax your pelvic muscles.
 Tense muscles can make it difficult or painful to insert a menstrual cup.
 Ensure you are in a comfortable environment when using your cup for the first time to remove any extra anxiety.
-The shower is also a great place to practice inserting and removing your JuJu as you are likely to be more relaxed.
+The shower is also a great place to practice inserting and removing your JuJu cup as you are likely to be more relaxed.
 If you suffer from vaginismus, you may find the use of a menstrual cup difficult to use and we suggest you speak to your health care practitioner for a treatment plan which will make a menstrual cup easier to use over time.

 3. Practice makes perfect